paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 * `suite` (string, REQUIRED): Identifies the key agreement and key derivation suite used to derive the MAC key.
 The value MUST be a registered name (for example "ECDH-HKDF-SHA256").
 Key agreement parameters are determined by the provided DH-KA public keys.
 Implementations MUST reject any suite value that is not registered or not recognized.
 * `ppk` (object, REQUIRED):  The JWS Producer’s public key used in DH-KA.
 The `ppk` object MUST contain exactly one of the following fields:
   * `jwk` (object): A JSON Web Key [RFC7517].
 This field SHOULD be used when the key is not conveyed within the JWS Payload.
-The JWK MUST include a "use" member with the value "enc".
+The JWK MUST include a "key_ops" member with the value "[deriveBits]".
-  * `jwk_thumbprint` (string): A base64url-encoded JWK Thumbprint [RFC7638] corresponding to a JWK conveyed within the JWS Payload.
-The referenced JWK MUST include a "use" member with the value "enc".
+  * `kid` (string): A base64url-encoded JWK Thumbprint [RFC7638] corresponding to a JWK conveyed within the JWS Payload.
+The referenced JWK MUST include a "key_ops" member with the value "[deriveBits]".

   Implementations MUST reject a JWS if the `ppk` key cannot be resolved unambiguously at validation time or is incompatible with the declared suite.
 * `rpk` (object, REQUIRED): The Recipient's public key used in DH-KA.
 The `rpk` object MUST contain exactly one of the following fields:
   * `jwk` (object): A JSON Web Key [RFC7517].
-The JWK MUST include a "use" member with the value "enc".
+The JWK MUST include a "key_ops" member with the value "[deriveBits]".
-  * `jwk_thumbprint` (string): A base64url-encoded JWK Thumbprint [RFC7638] corresponding to a JWK communicated by the recipient through out-of-band means.
-The referenced JWK MUST include a "use" member with the value "enc".
+  * `kid` (string): A base64url-encoded JWK Thumbprint [RFC7638] corresponding to a JWK communicated by the recipient through out-of-band means.
+The referenced JWK MUST include a "key_ops" member with the value "[deriveBits]".

   Implementations MUST reject a JWS if the `rpk` key cannot be resolved unambiguously at validation time or is incompatible with the declared suite.